ricardozacarias/brazilian-ecommerce/README.md

 We repeated the same analysis used for customer on all the sellers available in the dataset.

 <img src="figures/sellers_ci.png" width="900"/>

+I also visualized this distribution by plotting the average order value by seller on a state-delimited map of Brazil.

 ![seller_map](C:\Users\Zaca\Documents\GitHub\projects\brazilian-ecommerce\figures\seller_map.png)